 Our recipe also calls for sesame seeds (currently MIA in the photo!).
 According to Monash, sesame seeds are low FODMAP in servings of 1 tbsp (11 g) per sitting.
 Servings of 6 tbsp (66 g) or more are high in the FODMAP fructan.

 We'll be using 2 tsp of sesame seeds total, which works out to 4 g per serving.
 This won't add anything notable to your FODMAP load.

 Nex up, broccoli.
 According to the Monash app, broccoli heads (a.k.a. florets) are low FODMAP in servings of 1 cup (75 g) per sitting.
 Servings of 2 + 2/3 cups (240 g) are high in the FODMAP fructose.

 We'll be using 1 cup of broccoli heads total, which works out to 64 g per serving.
 This is within Monash's recommended range.

-Last but not least, brown rice.
-Monash has determined brown rice doesn't have any detectable FODMAPs.
+Last but not least, rice.
+Monash has determined white and brown rice don't have any detectable FODMAPs.
 So you can add a little extra if you're hungry without adding anything to your FODMAP load.